 I start following the Killcare Trail, but soon veer off down a rough walking trail which leads to a series of rocks on the edge of the cliff, with views over Tallow Beach below, and the Barrenjoey Peninsula in the distance.

 I wander around the cliff edge taking photos from a few different spots – and surprisingly, bumping into a small group exploring the same area.
 Heading back up to the road, I spot a few Christmas bells (Blandfordia nobilis, or gadigalbudyari in the Cadigal Aboriginal language), below a large rock overhang.

 Continuing down Hawke Head Drive, another very short side-track leads to another vantage point, where you can clearly see the wide Tallow Beach Trail heading down to the Tallow Beach.

-I’m soon at the parking area, just before a locked gate.
-Another side-track goes to a vantage point where you can see the Hawke Head Drive (closed to vehicles) continuing along the ridge, and Box Head in the distance.
+I’m soon at the parking area at the end of Hawke Head Drive, where there is a locked gate.
+Another side-track goes to a vantage point where you can see the trail (closed to vehicles) continuing along the ridge, and Box Head in the distance.

-Hawke Head Drive descends from the locked gate, gradually at first, with occasional views of the ocean.
+Hawke Head Drive descends from the locked gate.
+From here the trail is also called the Tallow Beach Trail.
+The descent is initially gradual, with occasional views of the ocean.
 It’s easy walking, but there’s not much shade along the wide track.

 After a few hundred metres, I take a narrow walking track that provides a short-cut to the Tallow Beach Trail, another service trail.
 Near the bottom, a side-track through the thick scrub heads south; it’s shown on my map as being a shortcut to Little Tallow Beach.
 But after less than 100m, it abrubtly stops.
 There’s a nice view over Little Tallow Beach, but it doesn’t look feasible to continue.